The Age julkinen

 continue reading

 In your own words, how would you define consent?
 It turns out that’s quite a difficult question.
-In this five-part series we will explore our ideas about consent, where they’ve come from and how we tend to use them, particularly in our laws, and how these ideas have evolved both legally and socially.
+In this series we will explore our ideas about consent, where they’ve come from and how we tend to use them, particularly in our laws, and how these ideas have evolved both legally and socially.

 continue reading